Pope Gregory XIII: Career before papacy

-He also served as a legate to Philip II of Spain (1556–1598), being sent by the Pope to investigate the Cardinal of Toledo.
-He formed a lasting and close relationship with the Spanish King, which aided his foreign policy aims as Pope.
+He also served as a legate to Philip II of Spain (1556–1598), being sent by the Pope to investigate the Archbishop of Toledo Bartolomé Carranza.
+He formed a lasting and close relationship with the Spanish king, which aided his foreign policy aims as Pope.

 Election as pope

-Upon the death of Pope Pius V (1566–1572), the conclave chose Cardinal Boncompagni, who assumed the name of Gregory XIII in homage to Gregory the Great, a 6th-century reforming pope.
+After Pope Pius V (1566–1572) died, the conclave chose Cardinal Boncompagni, who assumed the name of Gregory XIII in homage to Gregory the Great, a 6th-century reforming pope.
 It was a very brief conclave, lasting less than 24 hours.
 Many historians have attributed this to the influence and backing of the Spanish king.
-Cardinal Borromeo and the cardinals wishing reform accepted Boncompagni's candidature and so supported him in the conclave while the Spanish faction also deemed him acceptable due to his success as a nuncio in Spain.
+Charles Borromeo and the cardinals, wishing reform, accepted Boncompagni's candidature and so supported him in the conclave, while the Spanish faction also deemed him acceptable due to his success as a nuncio in Spain.

-Gregory XIII's character seemed to be perfect for the needs of the church at the time.
-Additionally, his legal brilliance and management abilities meant that he was able to respond and deal with major problems quickly and decisively, although not always successfully.